Sim4n6/plasoWiki/Using-preg.md

 ### Plugin Mode

-To run the tool against a specific plugin on an extracted Registry file use the "```-p```" parameter.
+To run the tool against a specific plugin on an extracted Registry file use the ```-p``` parameter.
 Each Registry plugin contains a list of what Registry keys it needs to extract so there is no need to indicate key paths.

 ```
 $ preg.py -q -p userassist test_data/NTUSER.DAT